pall02072002/Drug_Blockchain/README.md

    - **Prerequisites**:
      - Install Node.js, MongoDB, Docker, Truffle, and Ganache UI
-     - Install Metamask for Sepolia Testnet
+     - Install Metamask for Geth Testnet
      - Set up AI chatbot (details provided in aichatbot folder)
    - **Installation of dependencies**:
      - Run `npm install` to install required dependencies for the frontend and backend